benschaf/gipfel-lerner/README.md

 All in all the User Story Map was of immense help to plan in between iterations and the Kanban Board served as a progress measuring tool while in the middle of a sprint.

+> [!NOTE]
+> The User Story Map is frozen at the end of the last iteration.
+All user stories that are marked as `could-have` or `should-have` will be moved to the next iteration and reevaluated.
+The User Story Map is frozen like this to demonstrate what the Board would look like throughout the development process.

 ![screenshot](documentation/gh-user-story-map.png)

 ⤴️ Screenshot of the User Story Map